GSA/asis/README.md

 Kick off the indexing process:

     bundle exec sidekiq

+In the Rails console, you can query each index manually using the Elasticsearch [Query DSL](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl.html):

+    bin/rails c
+    InstagramPhoto.all(query:{term:{username:'usinterior'}}).size
+    FlickrPhoto.all(query:{term:{username:'usinterior'}}).size

 ### Parameters

-These parameters are accepted for search:
+These parameters are accepted for the blended search API:

 1. query
 2. flickr_groups (comma separated)